Best Practices for

 • Specific areas of the music to practice

-When you practice between lessons, having these notes will help you remember exactly what to focus on – you’ll find it much easier to stay on track when everything is written down.
-This simple tool will help you make steady progress and get the most out of your practice time.
+When you practice between lessons, having these notes helps you remember exactly what to focus on.
+You will find it much easier to stay on track when everything is written down.
+This simple habit helps you make steady progress and get the most out of your practice time.

 Begin with short, regular practice sessions